isystemsdirect/ScingOS/docs/BRAND_GUIDELINES.md

 ### Boot Screen Animation

 **Concept:**
-The orange (or neon green) accent dot rotates clockwise around the navy circle, completing one full rotation as the system initializes.
+The golden yellow (or neon green) accent dot rotates clockwise around the navy circle, completing one full rotation as the system initializes.

 **Timing:**
 - Duration: 2-3 seconds